 Foundation Fellow Kathleen Wilson has traveled the world and is now working in Washington, D.C., with the U.S. Department of State in preparation for her career advocating for the political, economic and social rights of women and girls worldwide.

-How one Terry economics major made it to the White House, the Brookings Institute and, then, back to school
+How one Terry economics major made it to the White House, the Brookings Institution and, then, back to school

-How one Terry economics major made it to the White House, the Brookings Institute and, then, back to school.
+How one Terry economics major made it to the White House, the Brookings Institution and, then, back to school.